-- Improved victim satisfaction through the use of restorative justice approaches. - Improved public confidence with visibility of crime and ASB being tackled, through community-led schemes. - Individual and community ownership of community safety in their local area. - Policy to reframe the relationship between the citizen and the state, reduce dependency and encourage positive outcomes for social housing tenants.
+- Improved victim satisfaction through the use of restorative justice approaches. - Improved public confidence with visibility of crime and ASB being tackled, through community-led schemes. - Individual and community ownership of community safety in their local area.

 A one public sector approach